VibhaGaddi/GEOL0069-Sea-Ice-Classification/README.md

 **Why K-Means?**

-- Useful for initial exploratory clustering
+- Useful for initial exploration of clusters
 - Fast and scalable
 - Works well when clusters are roughly spherical and separable